LimitlessSoft/LSCore/README.md

 # LSCore
-This framework aims to simplify the development of .NET applications.
+LSCore is collection of libraries aiming to simplify the development of .NET applicaitons.

-Its core principles are **Simplicity** and **Abstraction**.
-To that end, features are divided into separate assemblies.
-This gives you the flexibility to include only the assemblies containing the functionality you need, preventing your codebase from being cluttered with unnecessary code.
+Its core principles are Simplicity and Abstraction.
+To that end, features are divided into separate libraries.
+This gives you the flexibility to include only the library containing the functionality you need, preventing your codebase from being cluttered with unnecessary code.

 It is free and open-sourced, do whatever you want with it.